HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 These metrics are complemented by traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, along with measures of resource loading behavior like Fonts, Images and JavaScript.
 Together, these signals provide important context for understanding where performance bottlenecks occur and how they influence overall page behavior.
 A comprehensive overview of modern web performance metrics and measurement techniques can be found at <a hreflang="en" href="https://web.dev/performance">web.dev</a>.

 The **Web Almanac performance** chapter examines these signals at scale across devices and network conditions to provide a data-driven view of the state of web performance.
 By analyzing real-world data, it highlights where the web is improving, where challenges remain, and which patterns are associated with better user experiences.

+### Data Source
+TODO: Add a short closing section describing the data sources, collection period, data volume, and browser coverage used in this chapter.

 ## Core Web Vitals Summary